-Strategic Focus: Achieve and maintain high performer status for public and leased housing
+Strategic Focus: Achieve and maintain high performer status for public and leased housing:

---Maintain 97% or higher Occupancy Levels: BHA's top priority is keeping units available and occupied.
+Maintain 97% or higher Occupancy Levels: Consistent with the City's Housing a Changing City strategy, BHA's top priority is keeping units available and occupied.
 Functions and activities that do not directly support this goal will be reviewed first to address funding shortfalls.

---Maintain 100% Utilization of Section 8 Resources: We will continue to maximize vouchers "on the street", seek all available housing voucher resources, and ensure that those resources are being fully utilized.
+Maintain 100% Utilization of Section 8 Resources: We will continue to maximize vouchers "on the street", seek all available housing voucher resources, and ensure that those resources are being fully utilized.